bablokb/py-datamon/README.md

 In addition, you have to install a suitable GUI-backend (TkInter, Qt5) with python-bindings for Matplotlib.
 You usually do this using the package-manager of your distribution.

+Note that the installation might fail, e.g. on PiOS-Buster the system could not pip-install pandas because the installation of numpy failed.
+In this case, use the version of pandas provided by your package-management.

 Test and simple use